-Driving a minivan might not seem cool these days, but Toyota aims to appeal to a larger crowd with the 2020 Sienna.
-After all, the automaker claims it is “the one and only swagger wagon.”
-Still, owners find that this vehicle doesn’t quite behave the way it should, whether it be the electrical system, suspension or steering.
+Driving a minivan might not seem cool these days but Toyota aims to appeal to a larger crowd with the 2020 Sienna.
+The automaker claims it is “the one and only swagger wagon.”
+But owners whose vehicles stall, shake, lose power, and/or won’t accelerate aren’t swaggering!

 2020 Toyota Sienna Complaint Summary